-Alexander Zhirov was a Soviet skier, master of sports of international class, repeated champion of the USSR, winner of 4 World Cup.
-He specialized in slalom and giant slalom.
+Alexander Zhirov was a Soviet skier, master of sports of international class.
+You know, he was a repeated champion of the USSR, winner of 4 World Cups.
+The sportsman specialized in slalom and giant slalom.

 Alexander was born on September 12, 1958 in Dedenevo, Moscow region, USSR.

 Actually, he began downhill skiing in the village Shukolovo, not far from his native village Dedenevo.
 Valentin Shirokov was his first coach.
 At the age of 15 Alexander joined CSKA, where his coach was Victor Talyanov.
 As a part of the USSR national team he was trained by Leonid Tyagachev.

 Zhirov made his debut in the World Cup on February 7, 1979 in Oslo and took the 23th place.

 On January 8, 1980 in the Bavarian Lenggries on the slalom track 21-year-old Soviet newcomer was able to take the second place.
 Zhirov was ahead of such famous skiers like Ingemar Stenmark, Phil Mare Gustav Tony, Andreas Wenzel.

 In February 1980, at the Olympic Games in Lake Placid, Alexander took the 9th place in the giant slalom.